Azure/azure-sdk/releases/2021-03/python.md

 If you have a bug or feature request for one of the libraries, please post an issue to [GitHub](https://github.com/azure/azure-sdk-for-python/issues).

 ## Release highlights
-### Resource Management - Cosmos DB 6.1.0 [Changelog](https://github.com/Azure/azure-sdk-for-python/blob/azure-mgmt-cosmosdb_6.1.0/sdk/cosmos/azure-mgmt-cosmosdb/CHANGELOG.md#610-2021-03-02)
-**Features**

-  - Model DatabaseAccountGetResults has a new parameter network_acl_bypass
-  - Model DatabaseAccountGetResults has a new parameter backup_policy
-  - Model DatabaseAccountGetResults has a new parameter identity
-  - Model DatabaseAccountGetResults has a new parameter network_acl_bypass_resource_ids
-  - Model PrivateEndpointConnection has a new parameter group_id
-  - Model PrivateEndpointConnection has a new parameter provisioning_state
-  - Model ContainerPartitionKey has a new parameter system_key
-  - Model DatabaseAccountUpdateParameters has a new parameter network_acl_bypass
-  - Model DatabaseAccountUpdateParameters has a new parameter backup_policy
-  - Model DatabaseAccountUpdateParameters has a new parameter identity
-  - Model DatabaseAccountUpdateParameters has a new parameter network_acl_bypass_resource_ids
-  - Model PrivateLinkServiceConnectionStateProperty has a new parameter description
-  - Model DatabaseAccountCreateUpdateParameters has a new parameter network_acl_bypass
-  - Model DatabaseAccountCreateUpdateParameters has a new parameter backup_policy
-  - Model DatabaseAccountCreateUpdateParameters has a new parameter identity
-  - Model DatabaseAccountCreateUpdateParameters has a new parameter network_acl_bypass_resource_ids

 ### Resource Management - Container Service 15.0.0 [Changelog](https://github.com/Azure/azure-sdk-for-python/blob/azure-mgmt-containerservice_15.0.0/sdk/containerservice/azure-mgmt-containerservice/CHANGELOG.md#1500-2021-03-03)
 **Features**